 - What should you know about overtime calculation in the UAE?

 - What does the UAE law state about the overtime calculation in the payroll process?

 - How should companies in the UAE calculate overtime on a normal day?

 - What is the formula that companies must use to calculate overtime during public holidays?

-- How should employers calculate overtime if an employee works on Friday or off-day?
+- How should employers calculate overtime if an employee works on Public Holiday?

 - How can Connect Resources help you calculate overtime to accurately pay your employees?

 1. What should you know about overtime calculation in the UAE?